Nabha Natesh: Early life and education

 Nabha went to school in her hometown, Sringeri and she then studied engineering in Information Technology from N.M.A.M.
-Institute of Technology, Udupi, Karnataka.
+Institute of Technology, Udupi, Karnataka and passed out in 2011.
 She started modelling along with acting in plays under National Award-winning director Prakash Belawadi.
 She has trained in Bharatanatyam and choreographed and danced in multiple competitions during her school and college days.
 She underwent acting training at Abhinaya Taranga and her theatre career was started under Belawadi.

 Career

 Debut and breakthrough (2015–17)

-Nabha made her acting debut at the age of 19, opposite Kannada actor Shiva Rajkumar, in the 2015 film Vajrakaya, which went on to complete over 100-days in multiple theatres in Karnataka.
+Nabha made her lead acting debut at the age of 19, opposite Kannada actor Shiva Rajkumar, in the 2015 film Vajrakaya, which went on to complete over 100-days in multiple theatres in Karnataka.
 She received widespread praise from both critics and audiences.
 Deccan Chronicles writer noted that "Nabha Natesh as Pataka who "fires up" the screen space for a little longer than the others."
 Times of Indias writer states that "Nabha Natesh is impressive as the tapori taking on Shivaraj Kumar" Sifys writer claimed that "Nabha Natesh has done justice to her role" Indiaglitzs writer states that "Nabha Natesh conquers the heart from her dashing role.
 She is like wind." and she was nominated for Filmfare Award for Best Female Debut –Kannada.

 In 2017, she acted in Lee opposite Sumanth Shailendra.
 In the same year, she featured in a special song in the film, Saheba.

-Tollywood debut and recognition (2018–19)
+Telugu debut and recognition (2018–19)

 Nabha made her Telugu film debut opposite Sudheer Babu in Nannu Dochukunduvate in 2018.
 Deccan Chronicles writer stated, "The film is a perfect launch vehicle for Nabha, who is a livewire and completely steals the show."
-123telugus writer said that "Nabha Natesh as she makes a striking debut.
-She is the life and soul of the film as Nabha breathes life into the role of Meghana."
 Times Of Indias writer states that "Nabha Natesh unleashes the livewire in her effectively amidst these characters."
 Indiagltzs writer writes that "Overall, the performance is a treat, complete with a heroine who gets to speak so much, Nabha is chirpy."
 Telugu360s writer noted that "New heroine Nabha is a good find, she suited Meghana role.
 Her bubbly characterization, new backdrop as a short film actress bring additional appeal to her role."